ska-telescope/ska-oso-services/docs/src/external/pht_rest_api.rst

 * Update an existing Proposal
 * Retrieve a list of proposals for a specified user
 * Validate a proposal
-* Send SKAO email asynchronously via SMTP
+* Send SKAO email asynchronously
-* Upload PDF
+* Generate presigned S3 upload URL for the given filename
-* Download PDF
+* Generate presigned S3 download URL for the given filename
-* Delete PDF
+* Generate presigned S3 delete URL for the given filename
-* Retrieve a list of reviewers
+* Retrieve a list of reviewers (Currently mocked)